aminoz007/New-Relic-Azure-Functions/newrelic-azure-activityLogs/README.md

 1. Log in to the Azure Portal.
 2. Cick on the top left `+` icon then Compute then Function App.
 3. Once you click on Function App, the next screen will appear where you need to provide some information.
+Select:
+* Publish: code
+* Runtime stack: Node.js
+* Version: 12
+* Operating System: Windows
-Select Publish= code, Runtime stack= Node.js and Version= 12, fill out the other information (region, subscription, hosting etc ...)
+Fill out the other information (region, subscription, hosting etc ...)
 4. After this function is deployed we will need to add a trigger.
 Click on the `+` icon next to Functions and then click on In-Portal to code in the Azure portal itself.
 5. Now we must select the desired template from the available templates.
 Click on `more templates` and select `Azure Event Hub Trigger`.
 6. Add the wanted `Event Hub connection` or create a new one if you haven't have one already.
 Select the `Event Hub consumer group` and the `Event Hub Name` you want to pull logs from.